bitembassy/home-node/lightning-backup.md

 ### Backup your hsm_secret
-The `~/.lightning/hsm_secret` file holds private keys required to accsses funds.
+The `~/.lightning/hsm_secret` file holds private keys required to access funds.
 It must be backed up, but just once.
 If you have a safer way to keep a copy, you may skip this step.

 Otherwise, run the following so it's backed up to your `private` Keybase folder together with the lightning database.